 - What an we do even better (segment analysis)?

-With these answers on hand, it’s easier to spot potential issues or opportunities as they arise and proactively plan ahead to meet changing conditions.
+With these answers on hand, it’s easier to anticipate and adapt to changing conditions.

 3. Implement and follow-up